Chainsaw Hard to Start When Hot

 Normally, it’s the piston ring that prevents the gases from disappearing in the crankcase.
 Plus, it retains the pressure during a compression stroke.

-But due to the thermal expansion, the piston’s wear rate heightens at a great temperature.
+However, due to the thermal expansion, the piston’s wear rate heightens at a great temperature.
 That is why the high-temperature compression is nearly zero.

 Solution

-We recommend you conduct a compression test of the hot chainsaw.
+I recommend you conduct a compression test of the hot chainsaw.
 Do it before you start it.
 Also when it is cold and again after it is shut down because of the heat.

 For that, you can buy a compression tester gauge online.
 Or you can find them in any hardware store nearby.
 They are fairly cheap.